-This Practice Note considers the obligations regarding the disclosure and control of inside information under the Market Abuse Regulation (EU) No 596/2014 (Market Abuse Regulation) which came into effect in the UK on 3 July 2016, as well as the guidance from the Financial Conduct Authority (FCA) set out in Chapter 2 of the Disclosure Guidance and Transparency Rules (DTR).
+This Practice Note considers the obligations regarding the disclosure and control of inside information under the UK Market Abuse Regulation (Retained Regulation (EU) 596/2014) as well as the guidance from the Financial Conduct Authority (FCA) set out in Chapter 2 of the Disclosure Guidance and Transparency Rules (DTR).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 When defendants are guilty, they have a choice to plead guilty or to put the prosecution to proof.
 When they plead guilty they may benefit from a reduction in their sentence as a result, see Practice Note: Credit for guilty plea.
 However, the Sentencing Council's overarching guidelines on reduction

 This Practice Note considers the meaning and use of conditions precedent in commercial arrangements.
 It also considers typical conditions precedent and drafting issues.What are conditions precedent?A condition precedent in a commercial contract details an event which must take place before:•a